kodecocodes/swift-algorithm-club/Genetic/README.markdown

 ## Mutation

-The all powerful mutation, the thing that introduces otherwise non exisitant fitness variance.
+The all powerful mutation, the thing that introduces otherwise non existent fitness variance.
 It can either hurt of improve a individuals fitness but over time it will cause evolution towards more fit populations.
-Imagine if our initial random population was missing the charachter `H`, in that case we need to rely on mutation to introduce that character into the population in order to achive the optimal solution.
+Imagine if our initial random population was missing the charachter `H`, in that case we need to rely on mutation to introduce that character into the population in order to achieve the optimal solution.

 ```swift
 func mutate(lexicon: [UInt8], dna:[UInt8], mutationChance:Int) -> [UInt8] {